-Timing is everything.
-This old adage holds true even when thinking about upgrading technology.
+Timing is everything, right?
+The old adage holds true when thinking about upgrading technology.

 When firms begin to think about evaluating new software, two distinct mindsets come into play: reactive and proactive.
 Which one your firm holds will set the stage for how you kick off this process.

-For firms with a reactive approach to software purchases, one (or more) of the following primary motivations tends to drive them to reevaluate their legal technology:
+For firms with a reactive mindset, one of five primary motivations tends to drive them to reevaluate their legal technology.

 Just like car batteries, servers don’t last forever and eventually need to be replaced.